 Smallish, tallish, Victorian… Built in 1890… Seven miles from Philadelphia… Previously inhabited by color-mad owners… Read the story of how we got here.

 New?
-Here are some popular posts:
+Here are some popular categories to explore!

 February 5, 2013 @